lanestevens/class_fundamentals/tasks.md

 ```

 ### Task 4 - Formatters
-For this next task, we'll create the 5 formatter methods that implement that supported formats.
+For this next task, we'll create the 5 formatter methods that implement each of the supported formats.
 With the exception of the
 default formatter which only has 2 tests, the other formatter methods have 3 tests each:  the method must exist, it must
 correctly raise a ValueError if the input value is not valid for the format specified, and a test for a successful format.
 #### Step 1 - Default Formatter